Myth #1: It’s free and you get what you pay for.

 Repeated abuse by campers who ignore fire regulations and stay limits, dump garbage, or engage in other illegal activities.

 Pressure from private interests, especially in popular tourist areas.
-A prime example is the recent change in Coconino National Forest near Sedona, AZ.
+A prime example is a change in Coconino National Forest near Sedona, AZ.
 (This is my presumption; official representatives would not provide a reason when asked.)

 Myth #3: You can’t find legal boondocking in populated states like Florida.